 KHC and DLG value input from Kentucky citizens in the planning process.
 Participation was solicited through legal notices, electronic mail notification to a list of over 15,000 subscribers, direct email to numerous agencies serving minorities and persons with limited English proficiency, and social media, announcing the time and location of the public hearings.
-DLG held a public hearing before the State and Local Government Committee of the state legislature to present the CDBG plan, and a full public hearing covering all programs was held on February 22 at KHC.
+DLG held a public hearing before the State and Local Government Committee of the state legislature to present the CDBG plan on February 7, 2018 and a full public hearing covering all programs was held on February 14 at KHC.